VOTE-UnitedDogedom/Meme/README.md

 - One token for your every follower, rounded to the nearest thousand.
 - Priority for Community expressing interest with SOL during pre-launch.

+The token airdrop is ongoing until all **$VOTE** is distribution and is completed within within 72 hours of a validated airdrop request.

-# Youtube and X cReators
+# Youtube and X Creator
 There is an additinal $VOTE Distribution for Youtube/Twitter/X creators - DM for details